seantrott/seantrott.github.io/research.md

 permalink: /research/
 ---

+## LLM-ology: probing the "black box" of Large Language Models.

+Large Language Models (LLMs) like ChatGPT are seeing widespread use.
+But how exactly do LLMs work?

+Part of my research focuses on [**LLM-ology**](https://seantrott.substack.com/p/in-cautious-defense-of-llm-ology), the study of how LLMs work "under the hood".
+So far, this has focused on applying methods from Cognitive Science to probe the capabilities and limitations of LLMs through the lens of cognitive psychology and neuroscience.
+Ultimately, I believe that research on LLMs can also inform our understanding of human cognition.

+Relevant papers and projects:

+- **Trott, S.**, Jones, C., Chang, T., Michaelov, J., & Bergen, B. (2023).
+Do Large Language Models know what humans know?. *Cognitive Science* [[Link to paper]](https://arxiv.org/abs/2209.01515)

+- Jones, C. R., Chang, T. A., Coulson, S., Michaelov, J. A., **Trott, S.**, & Bergen, B. (2022).
+Distributional Semantics Still Can't Account for Affordances.
+In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 44, No. 44). [[Link to paper]](https://escholarship.org/uc/item/44z7r3j3)

 ## Why are languages so ambiguous?

 Human lexica are rife with ambiguity––words with the same *form*, but different *meanings*.
 Sometimes these meanings are entirely unrelated, as is the case for **homophony** (e.g., the *bark* of a dog vs. the *bark* of a tree); sometimes they are closely related, as in **polysemy** (e.g., the *chicken* in the yard vs. the *chicken* on the plate).